raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

-Create a function that will start your web server, using the `connection` object you had saved as a parameter.

---- code ---
----
-language: python
-filename: web_server.py
-line_numbers: true
-line_number_start: 53
-line_highlights:
----
-def serve(connection):
-    #Start a webserver
---- /code ---

---- /task ---

---- task ---

-The `state` and `temperature` variables needs to be set for your HTML data.
-The state going to start as being set to `'OFF'`, and the temperature `0` which means you should also ensure that the LED is off when the server starts.
+Create a function that will start your web server, using the `connection` object you had saved as a parameter.The `state` and `temperature` variables needs to be set for your HTML data.
+The state is going to start as being set to `'OFF'`, and the temperature `0` which means you should also ensure that the LED is off when the server starts.

 --- code ---
 ---